dezGusty/schedulite/README.md

 ## TODOs

-config file change detection, reissue loading of config.
+- config file change detection, reissue loading of config.
+    - do this only once
+    - allow for different handling of first load of application and just a regular reload after the app is running
+- feature: run task now if time to next execution greater than X.